Meat with Blood – Greeks and Romans

 And later on, the early church taught this prohibition as told by Tertullian (died c.
 A.D.
 230), who, writing to pagans, said: “Blush for your vile ways before the Christians, who have not even the blood of animals at their animals at their meals of simple and natural food; who abstain from things strangled and that die a natural death, for no other reason than that they may not contract pollution, so much as from blood secreted in the viscera” (Apology 9; ANF, vol. 3, p.
 25).

-Meat with blood was also prohibited by the Eastern Christian Church: “If any bishop, or presbyter, or deacon, or indeed any one of the sacerdotal catalogue, eats flesh with the blood of its life, or that which is torn by beast, or which died of itself, let him be deprived; for this the law has forbidden.
+In following the Bible instruction, meat with blood was also prohibited by the Eastern Christian Church: “If any bishop, or presbyter, or deacon, or indeed any one of the sacerdotal catalogue, eats flesh with the blood of its life, or that which is torn by beast, or which died of itself, let him be deprived; for this the law has forbidden.
 But if he be one of the laity, let him be suspended” (Apostolic Canon 63; ANF, vol. 7, p.
 504).

 In His service,